-You will work on several projects at the Albergue, based on current need and most immediate priority.
+We will work on several projects at the Albergue, based on current need and most immediate priority.

 You will also have the opportunity to meet the children who live here during the afternoons, as they attend school during the day.
 Remember that these kids come from rural areas and some of them may be shy, but your warm persistence may help warm them up to you.
-There are usually 15 to 20 students living at the Albergue.
+There are currently 18 kids living at the Albergue.